bradeneast/bradeneast.com/_src/index.md

 I currently live in Bartlesville, Oklahoma, working as part of the creative group for the Oklahoma Baptist Convention ⛪.

 {{ person("braden-2.jpg", "", "Since 2015, I've been designing logos for local Oklahoma businesses.
-As I started learning more about design, I began learning complementary skills in technology, especially those related to the web.
-Along the way I started fusing these common skills with one another for uncommonly good results.") }}
+While learning design, I began accumulating complementary skills in technology, especially those related to the web.
+Along the way I started fusing these skills together for uncommonly good results.") }}

 In my current role I've been involved in everything from designing web experiences to nationwide marketing campaigns.
-My best work revolves around [designing identities](/design), but I srpinkle in a little [coding](/code) every now and then.
+My best work revolves around [designing identities](//oakstudio.co), but I srpinkle in a little [coding](/code) every now and then.

 Email me and I'll make myself available for a call or a coffee run.